How to Make Chords for a Song

 Put it into your DAW

 Sketch chords on a keyboard or straight into the piano roll.
-Most DAWs include chord helpers and scale-lock features that keep you in key while you experiment — handy when you are learning.
+Most DAWs include chord helpers and scale-lock features that keep you in key while you experiment — and tools like the chord track in Cubase can suggest whole progressions, which is handy when you are learning.
 Get going with our FL Studio for beginners or Ableton for beginners guides, and when the song is built, the mixing and mastering hub covers the next stage.

 Frequently asked questions